ivandariojr/LyapunovLearning/README.md

    environment.yaml```

 ## Classification Training
-For the code assumes the project root is the current directory.
+Scripts assume the project root is the current directory.

 Example commands: